jtompkins/joshtompkins.com/_posts/2015-9-21-real-world-react-2.md

 {% endhighlight %}

-If you were wondering - this is a different dependency from the `babel-loader` we installed earlier. `babel-loader` uses Babel under the covers, but it doesn't expose to other packages, so we have to install Babel ourselves.
+If you were wondering - this is a different dependency from the `babel-loader` we installed earlier. `babel-loader` uses Babel under the covers, but it doesn't expose the transpiler to other packages, so we have to install Babel ourselves.

 Now we can launch Mocha, specifying that we want to use the Babel transpiler: